 Income taxes are accounted for under the asset and liability method of accounting.
 Deferred taxes are recorded on all temporary differences between the financial reporting and tax bases of assets and liabilities, and on tax losses, using the liability method.
 Differences are defined as temporary when they are expected to reverse within a foreseeable future.
 We may only recognize deferred tax assets on net operating losses if, based on the projected taxable incomes within the next three years, we determine that it is probable that future taxable profit will be available against which the unused tax losses and tax credits can be utilized.
 As a result, the measurement of deferred income tax assets is reduced, if necessary, by a valuation allowance for any tax benefits which are not expected to be realized.
 If future taxable profits are considerably different from those forecasted that support recording deferred tax assets, we will have to revise downwards or upwards the amount of deferred tax assets, which would have a significant impact on our financial results.
 Tax assets and liabilities are not discounted.
 Amounts recognized in the Consolidated Financial Statements are calculated at the level of each tax entity included in the consolidation scope.
-The effect on deferred income tax assets and liabilities of a change in tax rates is recognized in the period that such tax rate changes are enacted.
+The effect on deferred income tax assets are enacted.

 The French Research Tax Credit, Crédit d'Impôt Recherche ("CIR"), is a French tax incentive to stimulate research and development ("R&D").
 Generally, the CIR offsets the income tax to be paid and the remaining portion (if any) can be refunded at the end of a three-fiscal year period.
 The CIR is calculated based on the claimed volume of eligible R&D expenditures by us.
 As a result, the CIR is presented as a deduction to "research and development expenses" in the Consolidated Statements of Income, as the CIR is not within the scope of ASC 740.
 We have exclusively claimed R&D performed in France for purposes of the CIR.
+As of December 31, 2022, we have offset \$14.7 million of CIR tax credits against "research and development expenses" in our Consolidated Statements of Income.